 It’s been a Big Week in the Big Apple for Apple Girl.
 In the past seven days I have:

-learned that The Company of the Dead, the first novel by my first client, David Kowalski, has already doubled its originally scheduled print run ahead of its August publication because of the level of interest from booksellers and the enthusiasm of his publisher – again Pan Macmillan, who describe it as “a stunning debut” and have a lovely web page about the book; and
+2. learned that The Company of the Dead, the first novel by my first client, David Kowalski, has already doubled its originally scheduled print run ahead of its August publication because of the level of interest from booksellers and the enthusiasm of his publisher Pan Macmillan.

 As you can imagine this is all very exciting, and slightly odd given that it’s all Australian-based literary activity that has originated from New York.
 Writing it down makes it all seem a bit more real, as mostly these things are a result of many phone calls and emails, and I sometimes wonder what I’m spending my time doing.
 Apart from writing my book, that is.